 High School Musical:

-Kelsie: Pianist here Ms. Darbus.
+Kelsi: Pianist here Ms. Darbus.
 Sharpay: (menacingly) You really don't want to do that.
-Kelsie: Oh yes, I really do.
+Kelsi: Oh yes, I really do.
 Sharpay: (Shocked exclamation and falls back in line)

 Followed by Ms. Darbus'

 The ending scene after the credits where Zeke's cookies are so amazing that Sharpay falls in love with him.

 This was a deleted scene, but apparently Ms. D and Coach Bolton were supposed to have a musical face-off in the Principal's office.
 That would have been a sight to see, especially since Alyson Reed (Ms. Darbus) formerly played Cassie in A Chorus Line.
 On Broadway.
 The woman has pipes, folks.

 Ryan vs. Chad in a musical baseball game.

 Also, when Troy finds Ryan with his girl by the pool and Ryan makes a comment about the brownies Gabriella's mom makes?
 Troy shuts him down hard.